kagantx/LinkedinProject/README.md

 ### Execute

-Run the linkedin_base.py file, put all the files in the same folder
+Run the linkedin_scraper.py file with appropriate command line arguments, put all the files in the same folder

 ## Built With